trevordbunch/cis411_lab0_req/labreports/LAB_al1412.md

 **Business:**
 B.1 The system must deliver food in a fast and effective matter.
 (LeeAnn Boyer)

+B.2 The system must base orders around what is currently avaiable for each dining option, indicating whether or not a certain item is available should such an event occur.
+(Brendan Hauer)

 **User:**
 U.1 The system must lead to a screen for the student to select if they want food from either the Falcon or the Union immediately after login.
 (LeeAnn Boyer)